 Keeping your members up-to-date on important meetings and association business can make your job infinitely easier.
+Especially, if you’re in the midst of learning how to start an association!
 Informed members have a better chance at attending meetings and come better prepared to discuss business matters.

 Include reminders about meeting dates and elections in your newsletter to make sure they are top of mind for members.
 You may also want to consider including reminders for any upcoming HOA assessments so members aren’t surprised.

 Ever thought of inviting your community to contribute to the newsletter with their own articles or photos?
 Not only does such participation simplify the job of creating the newsletter for management, but it also creates some excitement and anticipation from the members.
 Some ideas for member input might include: